Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/02. MongoDB, Mongoose/README.md

 1. Create a `post-show` route at `/posts/:id` route and render a template called `post-show`.
 1. Create a route to edit a post.
 What should your path and template be named?
 Add a form and detect the submit event on that form.
 1. Create an update post route, so your edit can submit, save to the db, and upon a successful response, redirect to the post-show route.
+1. Move your routes for posts into a `controllers/posts.js` file.
+Look at how [courseboard](https://github.com/ajbraus/courseboard/blob/master/resources/courses.js) requires routes using `require` in the `server.js` file.